Last Updated on May 27, 2022 by Lawrence Berezin

 Please see the above screen capture.
 The bus stop zone extends in BOTH directions from the bus stop sign, until:

-- The next parking sign to the left of the bus stop circular; and
+- The next parking sign to the left of the bus stop in the yellow circle; and

 - In the other direction, to the right, until the end of the block

 There are no yellow curb markings to designate the length of a bus stop zone.
-As a matter of fact, there are positively no street, sidewalk, or curb markings to give the driving public notice of the length of a bus stop zone!
+There are positively no street, sidewalk, or curb markings to give the driving public notice of the size of a bus stop zone!

 Do’s and Don’ts